trap9/trap9.github.io/bios.md

 ... and some ex, which some becoming manifested again :-)

-* A runner, windsurfer, snowboarder, mountain hiker, floor&volley&basketball player, karate,
+* A runner, windsurfer, snowboarder, mountain hiker, floor-,volley-,basketball player, student of karate,
 * idealist,
 * analyst, manager, programmer,
 * chess&go player, mathematician and physicist.